 In the default example above, this is the automation campaign for new subscribers.
 Upon subscribing, the tool will apply the “welcome-campaign” tag on them.
 This will set the next step in motion, which is to send them the “Thanks for signing up” email.

-If you look closer at this step, you will see that an automation triggered is included.
+If you look closely at this step, you will see that automation triggered is included.
 It says that, if the subscriber opens the email, the tool will add the “engaged” tag on them.
 This informs you and the tool that they indeed engaged with your message.

 Finally, once the email is sent, the tool will remove the “welcome-campaign” tag and apply the “welcomed” tag.
 This means that the subscriber was sent the welcome message.